-A million dollars is not what is used to be but more people are getting to their first million.
-As more people invest in their employer's 401(k) and other retirement programs their savings are growing.
+A million dollars is not what it used to be, but more people are getting to their first million.
+As more people invest in their employer's 401(k) and other retirement programs, their savings are growing.
 You add the money in retirement plans plus current savings and investments and the value of a home more people just like you will soon (or may already be) a millionaire!

-"Achieving this milestone is historic for millions of Americans and their number one priority will be protecting that achievement," said Jesse Slome, director of the AALTCI.
-Slome was speaking recently to key Association members regarding market outlook and future opportunities.
+"Achieving this milestone is historic for millions of Americans, and their number one priority will be protecting that achievement," said Jesse Slome, director of the AALTCI.
+Slome was speaking recently to key Association members regarding the market outlook and future opportunities.

 "Individuals who have worked hard and saved throughout their life understand the risks that could impact their net worth, long-term care being the greatest risk as they age.
 What they don't know is how easy and affordable it can be to mitigate that risk," said Slome.

-Many consumers and financial planners are discussing the financial costs and burdens of aging and how it impacts a retire plan.
-With the advances in medical science longevity has become a retirement issue.
+Many consumers and financial planners are discussing the financial costs and burdens of aging and how it impacts a retirement plan.
+With the advances in medical science, longevity has become a retirement issue.
 The concern is the risk of running out of money when you are retired.
-The cost of long-term care is a big factor many people don't consider.
+The cost of long-term care is a significant factor many people don't consider.

 Most people want to manage a Long-Term Care situation without becoming dependent on their adult children or spouse.
 Generally, spouses are not the best caregivers because of their own age and health.
 Adult children have their own careers and family responsibilities.